-Georgia’s 2017 legislative session concluded last night, and while the final results were mixed, they were generally positive.
+Georgia’s 2017 legislative session concluded just after midnight on March 31.
+While the final results were mixed, they were generally positive.

 Measures advancing MAC’s legislative priorities fared well, in the key areas of business climate, education/workforce, transportation and environment.
 MAC’s public policy team worked hard to ensure legislative proposals didn’t harm key industries such as ride-sharing, payment processing, logistics, and hotel lodging.
 Our team helped successfully suppress several attempts to advance religious discrimination in Georgia, in the form of new legislation and amendments to bills.

 Tax issues dominated the session, with the passage of several important tax measures, including the Quality Jobs tax credit, an Enterprise Zone to support infrastructure in downtown Atlanta, and music production incentives.

 Positive progress was made in Education and Workforce this session, including: